mjkelly/autocard/README.md

       https://github.com/mjkelly/projects-test/projects/1#column-3284701
       That number in #column-<id> is the column ID.
 3. Set up a webhook on your repo to talk to this service.
-    - The webhook should POST to the path /autocard-webhook
+    - The webhook should POST to `/autocard-webhook/<id>` where `<id>` is the column ID you determined in step 2.
+    - Set content type to `application/json`.
-    - The webhook only needs to post "Issues".
+    - Set the webhook to trigger only on "Issues" events.
-    - Set a secret on the project.
+    - Set a secret on the webhook.
 This is any string; it's a shared secret between github and this server, so this server knows webhooks are authentic.
 4. Put all that info in autocard.json!
 See